Facing Your Fears about Factors

 Composite numbers are all the numbers that are not prime numbers.

-Prime factors are all the prime numbers that are required to multiple together to get any composite number.
+Prime factors are all the prime numbers that can be multipled together to get any composite number.
 Most people use a factor tree to find these but it is a very confusing method.
 Instead simply use a down-step method.
-Always start by dividing with the smallest prime number and work your way up, using all of the prime numbers smaller than the number if you need to.
+Always start by dividing with the smallest prime number and work your way up, using all of the prime numbers smaller than the number, if needed.
 Avoid using the tree method, it is cumbersome and confusing.

 - (divide 56 by 2)..................2 |